For over 30 years, YWCA has offered supportive housing and was one of the first organizations to do so in North Dakota.

 Lantern Light: A YWCA Supported Residence

-The one- to four-bedroom spaces at Lantern Light will be home for approximately 60.
-YWCA staff will have a presence onsite to help women as they overcome barriers they encounter in life.
+YWCA housing staff has a presence onsite to help women as they overcome barriers they encounter in life.